redpen-cc/redpen-doc/source/configuration.rst

   ============================= ============= ================== ================== =============================================

 The symbol setting are made use of seveal Validators such as InvalidSymbol, and SpaceValidator.
 If users want to change the symbol configuration settings.
-Users can override the settings adding symbol element into symbol-table block in the redpen configuration file.
+Users can override the settings adding symbol element into the symbols block in the redpen configuration file.

+.. _ja-defualt-symbol-setting:

 Japanese Default Setting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~